goFrendiAsgard/ayanami/README.md

 You can find root flow definition in `generator/flowroot.go`.
 This flow is pretty simple.

-Basically, whenever we receive `get /`, the gateway will send `trig.request.get.out.req` to the message broker.
+Basically, whenever we receive `get /`, the gateway will send `trig.request.get.out` to the message broker.

 Once we got the message, we will set `code` to `200`, and we will pass `request` to `html.CreateDefaultREsponse` function.
 The return value of the function will be stored as `content`.